Magog River: History

 Its source, located at 208 meters of altitude and its confluence, being at 141 meters of altitude, give it a significant drop, considering its 31.8 km in length.
 The flow of the river at its exit from Lake Memphremagog passed through a natural channel between 92 and 150 meters wide; the current was rapid to Seaswaninepus lake at a distance of approximately 13 km downstream.
 This lake had a length of 8 km, then the great falls (Greats Falls), fell at a distance of 800 meters before the Forks (The Fork) avec la rivière St-François.
 The region was mapped by Joseph Blanchard in 1756.
 The significant drop allowed the construction of seven dams, three of which in the last 1200 m meters, even a gorge carved out by the river, in the heart of Sherbrooke.
 One of them, that of the Paton Co. created the Lac des Nations, a water basin formerly intended to provide leeway during low-water periods, in order to allow the continuous functioning of industrial companies, which used the hydraulic power of the river.

-Due to its regular flow and its significant variation, it was the scene of various industrial activities, particularly in Sherbrooke and Magog, in the XIXth and XXth century.
+Due to its regular flow and its significant variation, it was the scene of various industrial activities, particularly in Sherbrooke and Magog, in the 19th and 20th century.
 Today, its banks are mainly occupied by private residences, by linear parks, or by a few areas still wooded, industrial activities having almost all disappeared.